 It’s actually quite tricky to publish an Android application and gain traction.
 Although it’s easy to actually get the thing online (as there is no review process like on the iPhone App Store), once things are published, it’s basically a free for all.

-Make sure your developer can guide you through how to publish an application, how to make sure application comes up in the search terms which your looking to target, how to manage customer feedback and keep your rating high.
+Make sure when you hire Android developers, they can guide you through how to publish an application, how to make sure application comes up in the search terms which your looking to target, how to manage customer feedback and keep your rating high.

 There are also many alternative app stores, like the Amazon Android App Store.
 Can your developer help you publish to those as well?

-Hopefully now you've got some good ideas about what to look for when hiring an Android developer.
+Hopefully now you’ve got some good ideas about how to hire Android developers, whether freelancer or full time.

-And where should you look to find one?
+And where can you find Android developers?
 Why, right here at Gun.io, of course, where there are thousands of great developers from the open source community waiting for you to hire them!
 Find an Android developer by posting a job and start getting high quality leads right away!

 Did this article help?
 Is there something I’m missing out?
 Leave a comment below!